Do you currently advertise on the Google Ads platform? If you do, chances are you are paying the “Google Stupidity Tax”, without even knowing it!

 Don’t avoid doing proper research

-It is very east to set up a campaign and get them running, meaning it can be tempting to throw your campaigns together without doing enough research.
+It is very easy to set up a campaign and get them running, meaning it can be tempting to throw your campaigns together without doing enough research.

 Here’s what you need to research to create a strong campaign:

-- Your target market demographics: interests, fears, desires, wants, language they speak etc.
+- Your target market demographics: interests, fears, desires, wants, the language they speak etc.

 - Keywords: words and phrases that your target market type into the search engine when they are looking for a solution like yours.